SimonBiggs/scriptedforms-examples/pylinac.form.md

 This is a ScriptedForm.
 It allows you to easily make printable user interfaces that can be hosted on your intranet.
 ScriptedForms are powered by Python and all the goodies that come with that.

+ScriptedForms are created with a plain text file.
+Any editing of that plain text file will automatically update the displayed form.
+The plain text file for this form is found at [this link](../../edit/pylinac.form.md).
+Open that link up in another tab, edit some of the file contents and see the form update.

 The Python goodie we will be focusing on in this form is PyLinac.

 ## Select a DICOM zip file